TYPO3-Solr/ext-solr/Documentation/Frontend/Facets.rst

 -----------

-The query group facet renders an option list, compareable to the options facet, but the single options are not created from plain solr field values.
+The query group facet renders an option list, compareable to the options facet, but the single options are not created from plain Solr field values.
 They are created from dynamic queries.

 A typical usecase could be, when you want to offer the possiblity to filter on the creation date and want to offer options like "yesterday", "last year" or "more then five years".